TearraG/osticket-prereqs/README.md

 ![osticket photo 2](https://github.com/user-attachments/assets/05e3095c-6772-4742-a742-d2c95bdf53ec)

 Next, I downloaded the Windows App in the Apple Store.
 Once installed, I clicked the upper right corner and clicked, "Add A PC".
-I went back to Miscosoft Azure and copied the public IP address of the "osTicket" VM and pasted it into the Ip address bar on the Windows App.
-Once the PC was added, I double clicked it and I used the same username and password I used to set up the VM and logged into virtual Windows pc.
+I went back to Miscosoft Azure and copied the public IP address of the "osTicket" VM and pasted it into the IP address bar on the Windows App.
+Once the PC was added, I double clicked it and I used the same username and password I used to set up the VM and logged into virtual Windows PC.

 <p>